MohamedElSayed007/SDatabase/README.md

 **3- addNew**

   - Arguments :

-    `addNew` Has no direct arguments, it adds what stored in these variables `id`, `name`, `address` to the database so these variables must be initialized with a non-empty value
+    `addNew` has no direct arguments.
+In earlier versions, it was limited to add only 3 variables to the database (the row can't contain more than 3 columns).
+But now, the function is completly re-coded.

+    It allows the user to add any number of data per row, just set the number of the required entries to `entry_count` variable (the maximum is 20) and you are ready to go.

+    Add the data to `entries` array using a loop and it will do the work (look at the example).

   - Return type :

     `addNew` returns `true` if the addition successeded, `false` if any problem detected